Munish20052002/Blogger-Website/README.md

 # Blooger-Website - Built for XenonStack

-Design and developed a blogging website using HTML, CSS, BOOTSTRAP AND JAVASCRIPT.
+Design and developed a website using HTML, CSS, BOOTSTRAP AND JAVASCRIPT.
 Incorporated a user-friendly navigation system and modern UI design to enhance the user experience and readability of the blog posts.
 Worked on the Responsiveness ofthe website under various screen sizes.
 #

 ##### [Desktop]